Rickyy-Sam07/chatbotV4.0/README.md

    - Update the chatbot configuration with the Ngrok URL.

 5. Run the chatbot:
-   - you have to run ```bash python step1.py ``` for once as it will train the  model and save it in your local after that run
+   - you have to run ``` python step1.py ``` for once as it will train the  model and save it in your local after that run
    ```bash
    python step2.py
    ```